Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure basic Django Allauth form is working as intended | Basic Django Allauth form is working as intended.
 Images confirming the outcome of this test.
 [Allauth test 1](wireframes/allauth_test2.png) - [Allauth test 2](wireframes/allauth_test.png) | PASS
 Ensure Django authenticates emails | Django authenticates emails.
 Image confirming the outcome of this test.
 [Allauth test 3](wireframes/allauth_test3.png) | PASS
 Ensure login system redirects back to the login redirect url in settings | Login system redirects back to the login redirect url in settings.
 The 'success' url was created to test this.
 [Allauth test 4](wireframes/allauth_test4.png) | PASS
 Ensure the appropiate categories are loaded with the correct fixtures | The appropiate categories are loaded with the correct fixtures.
-[Load data categories](wireframes/loaddata_categories.png)
+[Load data categories](wireframes/loaddata_categories.png) | PASS
 Ensure the appropiate products are loaded with the correct fixtures | The appropiate products are loaded with the correct fixtures.
-[Load data products](wireframes/loaddata_products.png)
+[Load data products](wireframes/loaddata_products.png) | PASS
+Ensure in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed | in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed.
+[Friendly name](wireframes/friendly_name.png) | PASS

 ---